jonlee48/UAS-Deep-RL-Landing/README.md

    ```
 7. Make any code changes to `~/AirSim/PythonClient/multirotor/hello_drone.py`
    Images taken by the drone's camera will be save in `/tmp/airsim_drone`.
-8. AirSim has [documentation](https://microsoft.github.io/AirSim/reinforcement_learning/) for running the multirotor with DQN training.

 ## Running